Visput/VPCommandLineTools/README.md

 $ vgit help
 $ vgit
 ```
-#### Note
-If any other command is used that is not presented in above list then it will be delegated for execution to original git tool.
 ### Installation
 1. Clone repository to a local machine.
 2. Execute shell command from the repository root directory: